Domestic Violence Attorney

 Attorney for Domestic Violence Cases in Miami, FL

-If you were arrested for domestic violence under § 741.30 of the Florida Statutes or if you fear that you may be arrested soon due to a recent incident, or if you violated a protective order, you should contact an experienced criminal defense attorney right away to discuss the details of your case.
+If you were arrested for domestic violence under § 741.30 of the Florida Statutes or if you fear that you may be arrested soon due to a recent incident, or if you violated a protective order, you should contact an experienced Miami criminal defense attorney right away to discuss the details of your case.

-E.J.
+Miami criminal lawyer E.J.
 Hubbs has earned "Board Certified" recognition from the Florida Bar in criminal trial law.
 Board certification is the highest level of evaluation and accreditation for lawyers by the Florida Bar and represents competency and experience within an area of law, as well as professionalism and ethics in practice.

-Attorney E.J.
+Domestic violence defense attorney E.J.
 Hubbs applies his knowledge of the law to defend a variety of domestic violence cases under § 741.30 and related laws of the Florida Statutes, including:

 - Violation of a Domestic Violence Injunction